 Day 01.
 Arrive Paro (Altitude 2280 m)

-The dzong was built in 1647 by Zhabdrung Ngawang Namgyel, the father and unifier of medieval Bhutan.
+The dzong was built by Zhabdrung Ngawang Namgyel, father and unifier of medieval Bhutan, in 1647.
 The dzong was destroyed by fire and left in ruins.
 It was built to commemorate victories over Tibetan invasions.

 On a clear day, you can see magnificent Mt.
 Jhomolhari (7,314m).
-On the way back, visit Kichu Lhakhang.
-It was built in 659 A.D by the Tibetan King Songtsen Gempo.
+On the way back, visit Kichu Lhakhang, built in 659 A.D by the Tibetan King Songtsen Gempo.

-Kichu Lhakhang is one of the 108 monasteries the Tibetan king built across the Himalayan region to subdue the demons.The rest are found in other neighboring countries.
+Kichu Lhakhang is one of the 108 monasteries the Tibetan king build across the Himalayan region to subdue the demons.The rest are found in other neighboring countries.